 Bonding rabbits can be tricky and can also require a bit of confidence.
 It should be done by someone with a deep knowledge and understanding of rabbit behaviour and psychology.
 We offer a bonding service where you bring your rabbits to us and we can have a go at bonding them here with a neutral person in a neutral space where the rabbits are less likely to display territorial behaviours and there is no emotional attachment or humanising of behaviours from the owner.
 We understand how difficult it can be to watch your rabbits displaying certain bonding behaviours!

 We offer two bonding services.
 If you have two or more rabbits who won't bond, we can try having them all here for bonding OR, if you have a single rabbit looking for a friend, we can try bonding them with one of our rescue rabbits.

 We will NOT use any stress bonding techniques (e.g. spraying them with water or forcing them into a pet carrier together in the car) when bonding rabbits as these are harmful to your rabbits' mental wellbeing.
 More information about the process we go through can be found on the bonding page of our "Care and Advice" secition of our website.

-Bonding one of your rabbits with one of our rescue rabbits - £40 for a week
+Internal Bonding: bonding one of your rabbits with one of our rescue rabbits - £40

 This includes hay, bedding and housing.
 We ask that you either bring your own food or let us know what you feed your rabbit(s) for consistency of their diet.
 We will require proof of vaccinations prior to arrival.